a-darsh/real-time-sign-language-detection/README.md

 1. Navigate to the `data_collection` directory.
 2. Modify the list of hand signs and the number of images per sign in the script.
-3. Run the data collection script:
+3. Run the data collection script to capture images from your webcam, allow you to label them, and save them in the labeled_data directory:

     ```shell
     python collect_and_label_data.py
     ```
-This script will capture images from your webcam, allow you to label them, and save them in the labeled_data directory.

 ## Fine-Tuning MobileNet